Black Sea: Modern military use

 The 1936 Montreux Convention provides for free passage of civilian ships between the international waters of the Black and the Mediterranean seas.
 However, a single country (Turkey) has complete control over the straits connecting the two seas.
 Military ships are categorized separately from civilian vessels and can pass through the straits only if the ship belongs to a Black Sea country.
 Other military ships have the right to pass through the straits if they are not in a war against Turkey and if they stay in the Black Sea basin for a limited time.
 The 1982 amendments to the Montreux Convention allow Turkey to close the straits at its discretion in both war and peacetime.

 The Montreux Convention governs the passage of vessels between the Black, Mediterranean, and Aegean seas and the presence of military vessels belonging to non-littoral states in the Black Sea waters.

 The Russian Black Sea Fleet has its official primary headquarters and facilities in the city of Sevastopol (Sevastopol Naval Base).

 The Soviet hospital ship was sunk on 7 November 1941 by German aircraft while evacuating civilians and wounded soldiers from Crimea.
 It has been estimated that approximately 5,000 to 7,000 people were killed during the sinking, making it one of the deadliest maritime disasters in history.
 There were only eight survivors.

 In December 2018, the Kerch Strait incident occurred, in which the Russian navy and coast guard took control of three Ukrainian vessels as the ships were trying to transit from the Black Sea into the Sea of Azov.

-In April 2022, during the Russian invasion of Ukraine, the Russian cruiser Moskva was sunk in the western Black Sea by sea-skimming Neptune missiles of the Ukrainian Armed Forces while the Russians claimed that an onboard fire had caused munitions to explode and damage the ship extensively.
+In April 2022, following the 2022 Russian invasion of Ukraine, the Russian cruiser Moskva was sunk in the western Black Sea by sea-skimming R-360 Neptune missiles of the Armed Forces of Ukraine while the Russians claimed that an onboard fire had caused munitions to explode and damage the ship extensively.
 She was the largest ship to be lost in naval combat in Europe since World War II.

 In late 2023, Russia announced plans to build a naval base on the Black Sea coast of Abkhazia.